 * Mosaic, Potash Corp tumble after Russia quits top potash

-* Sprint posts wider quarterly loss even as revenue rises
+* Sprint posts wider loss but revenue rises, shares up

 * Aetna profit, Pfizer earnings beat expectations

 * Indexes up: Dow 0.3 pct, S&P 0.3 pct, Nasdaq 0.5 pct

 By Rodrigo Campos

 NEW YORK, July 30 U.S. stocks recovered the

 previous day's losses on Tuesday after earnings from Pfizer and

 others gave the market support, but Mosaic and other potash